 Podcasts

 I love podcasts!
 They can be a fantastic source for learning about your travel destination–and they are generally free to access.
 If you don’t have the time to sit and read blog posts or guide books, search for a podcast on your destination and listen to it at the gym or on your commute.
 It might be a podcast entirely dedicated to your destination or it might be a general travel podcast with a relevant episode or two.
 It’s worth the time to do a quick search and see what you can find.
-Here are a few that I’m really into:
+Here are a few that I’m really into for specific destinations:

-The Bowery Boys for everything NYC history and culture.
+- The Bowery Boys for everything NYC history and culture.

-Beyond Bourbon Street will have your tripping over yourself to visit New Orleans.
+- Beyond Bourbon Street will have your tripping over yourself to visit New Orleans.

-Untold Italy – the name says it all!
+- Untold Italy – the name says it all!

 I hope you find these cultural travel resources useful for getting the most out of your vacation and tracking down the most beautiful places along your path.